kaby76/Campy/README.md

 # Campy

-This project is a compiler, framework, and API for GP-GPU computing in .NET languages.
+Welcome!
+Campy is a compiler, framework, and API for GP-GPU computing in .NET languages.
 With Campy, one writes GP-GPU code without the usual boilerplate code you see in CUDA/OpenCL, but instead use a simplified model of a multiprocessor GPU/CPU computer, freeing the developer to focus exclusively on the algorithm.